ooichinchun/TDI/README.md

 #### Obtaining distance to nearest MRT station and downtown

-Train station names were downloaded from data.gov.sg, and Vincenty distance between the individual resale locations and all other train stations were calculated based on their latitude and longitude.
+Train station names were downloaded from data.gov.sg, and Vincenty distances between the individual resale locations and all other train stations were calculated based on their latitude and longitude.

 The distance between any resale location and the nearest MRT station was then computed, and plotted below.
 The mean distance is 745m, with a minimum of 40m and a maximum of 4.1km.